 - 1 ½ cups dried black eyed peas rinsed and sorted

 - ½ teaspoon dried thyme

 - 8 cups chicken broth low sodium *see note

 - 1 ham hock or ham bone (see note)

 - green onions for garnish

-Add broth, bay leaf, and black-eyed peas.
+- Add broth, bay leaf, ham bone, and black-eyed peas.
 Bring to a boil, reduce heat to low and simmer 45-60 minutes or until peas are tender (see note on cook time).